jkingportfolio/CI_PP4_Pic_Pals/README.md

 ### Followed List

-The followed list feature can be accessed from the currently logged in users profile.
+The Followed list feature can be accessed from the currently logged in user's profile.
 This feature will display a list of all users that the current user follows.

 <details>
 <summary>Followed list image</summary>